SachiD123/sachini-data-portfolio/README.md

 I'm a data analyst with a Master's in Data Analytics and a background in Finance.
 I bring the rare mix of **domain knowledge** and **technical skills**, enabling me to drive value across both business and academic data challenges.

 **🔹 Education:**
-- 🎓 Master of Data Analytics — University of Kelaniya (2022–2023)
+- 🎓 Master of Data Analytics — (2022–2023)
 - 📘 BSc (Hons) Accounting & Finance (2015–2018)

 **🔹 Work Experience:**
-- 💼 IT Risk Advisory Consultant / Data Analyst at Deloitte (2022–Present)
+- 💼 IT Risk Advisory Consultant / Data Analyst (2022–Present)
 - 📊 Business Analytics Intern – PMSquare (2019–2020)

 ---